Verdicchio: Villa Bucci Classico Superiore 2022

-Fiano di Avellino: Colli di Lapio 2012: Pairing Rating 9.5
+Fiano di Avellino: Romano Clelia Colli di Lapio 2021

 Had a nightmare where I was living in Boston this winter.
 Three feet of snow and single-digit temperatures – conditions only Alaskans can tolerate.
-The frightening parts of the dream were not the frostbite, nor falling icicles.
+The frightening part of the dream was not the frostbite, nor falling icicles.
 No, the worst part was I couldn’t get to my grill!
 This inspired me to find a recipe I could cook indoors that would warm the soul and brighten the mood: Chicken Cacciatore – more interesting than a chili or stew, but just as soulful.

 Recipe: Chicken Cacciatore – Hunter Style